By Jana Tingom

 Besides the fact that most kids enjoy a good zoo, the Phoenix Zoo has another thing going for it: the Children’s Trail.
 The Children’s Trail is a sizable portion of the zoo, with areas where you can get up extremely close to a variety of animals, including ocelot, emu, and tamarins.
 There’s also a large petting zoo, farm animals, and demonstrations on agriculture and farming.
 Other attractions at the Phoenix Zoo include Stingray Bay, a carousel of endangered animals, camel rides, a safari train, and much more.

 The Zoo has a variety of camps and programs for kids and adults alike.
 They also have special events throughout the year, so check out their events calendar when planning your visit.

 Admission is $25 for adults, and $17 for children 3-12.
 Operating hours change with the season, so check here for up-to-date information.

-You can purchase your passes at www.pogopass.com and get access to many other local places, don’t forget to use promo code AZPLACES at checkout for about 60% off!
+You can purchase your passes at www.pogopass.com and get access to many other local places, don’t forget to use promo code PHOENIXWITHKIDS at checkout for 50% off!
 That’s some big savings!
 Plus, that gets you access to other venues, such as the Arizona Sea Life Aquarium, and a bunch of other cool places in Arizona.
-Visit the Pogo Pass website for full details/restrictions.
+Visit the Pogo Pass review for full details/restrictions.

 The Phoenix Zoo is located off of Galvin Parkway in the heart of Papago Park, between McDowell and Van Buren.